-It seems that we, as Americans, have developed a template to follow each time we hear about an act of Domestic Terrorism, White Supremacy and Hate Crimes.
+It seems that we, as Americans, have developed a template to follow each time we hear about acts of gun violence, manic individual attacks, as well as an increase in Domestic Terrorism, White Supremacy and Hate Crimes.
 It has become a metanarrative – our overarching story to the world and our children.
-It has become our national brand and we have learned to live with it.
+It has become our national brand and we have learned to live with the fact that we are a damaged society and culture.

 We have normalized the language.
 We know the visible and invisible protagonists and actors.
 We know the producers and directors and it all plays out on our social-cultural stage called America.
-We can watch it on video or live theatre with rose colored glasses.
+We can watch it on our social media devices with rose colored glasses.
+A few gasps and we move on.

 Therefore, let’s not act surprised when it happens.
-Let’s be honest and admit that we wrote and continue to write the scripts – overtly, covert, aversively or by our silence.
+Let’s be honest and admit that we wrote and continue to write the scripts – complicitly with our silence.

 It was in 1850 when the sonnets by Elizabeth Barrett Browning were published.
 It was a time when women who dared to be poets had to think long and hard before publicly publishing and therefore did so by way of translations or pseudonyms.

 This was particularly the case when the writing was passionate, intimate and filled with selfless love.
-The following sonnet speaks of a love that I posit remains illusive in American culture.
+The following sonnet, of just 14 lines, speaks of a love that I posit remains illusive in American culture.

 How do I love thee?
 Let me count the ways.